oliver-chunlong/be-the-daily-olive/README.md

 The Daily Olive is a mock news site for articles, comments, votes, and all the juicy internet opinions in between.

-This is a RESTful API built with **Node.js**, **Express**, and **PostgreSQL**, designed to serve as the backend for my project.
-It's modular, test-driven, and held together with a few drops of (happy) developer tears.
+This is a RESTful API built using **Node.js**, **Express**, and **PostgreSQL**.
+It's developed as part of the wider NC News project for the Northcoders Software Development Bootcamp, designed to showcase the fundamentals of full-stack architecture from the server-side.

-_This project was built as part of the Northcoders Software Development Bootcamp to showcase the fundamentals of full-stack architecture from the server-side._
+It's modular, it's test-driven, and it's held together with a few (happy) developer tears.

 **🫒 Get the Scoop:** [Click Here](https://the-daily-olive.onrender.com/api)

 ## 🔍 What Can You Expect?

-The Daily Olive backend API lets you:
+This backend API lets you:

 - Browse and filter articles by topic, date, or vote count
 - Get content based on your preferred topic